rsdoiel/antenna/science_and_technology.md

 ## Cybersecurity CEO accused of running malware on hospital PC blabs about it on LinkedIn

-date: 2025-04-28, updated: 2025-04-28, from: The Register (UK I.T.
+date: 2025-04-28, updated: 2025-04-29, from: The Register (UK I.T.
 News)

-<h4>Sometimes, silence is the best option</h4> <p>An Oklahoma City cybersecurity professional accused of installing spyware on a hospital PC confirmed on LinkedIn key details of the drama.…</p>
+<h4>Sometimes, silence is the best option</h4> <p><strong>Updated</strong>  An Oklahoma City cybersecurity professional accused of installing spyware on a hospital PC confirmed on LinkedIn key details of the drama.…</p>

 <br>